Redundancy Guide: More than two years’ service

 Priority for suitable alternative roles

-• Have worked for your employer for at least 26 weeks up to the 15th week before your due date.
+• Have worked for your employer for at least 26 weeks up to the end of the 15th week before your expected week of birth.

 If you’re on maternity leave when redundancy happens, you’ll continue receiving SMP for the full 39 weeks.
 If you were receiving enhanced maternity pay, it usually stops when you’re made redundant.